BBualdo/Life-is-a-Game/README.md

 - Displaying code Unit Test coverage using **dotCover**.
 - Configuring **Azure Communication Service** and using it to send email to user.
 - Using React ```useMemo``` hook
+- Configuring ```Azure``` Web Services and SQL Database
+- Publishing API to ```Azure```

+### Areas to improve
+- I have to deepen knowledge about cookies handling, especially on the way Client => API => Next.js middleware, because when I successfully hosted API on Azure and Next.js app on Vercel, I couldn't get token in middleware.
+Locally it works, but in production it's just invisible, despite being present in set-cookie and cookies as well.
+This makes app not redirecting to Main Menu after successful authentication, because it's cookie based.

 ### Useful resources